Biographical note and research interests

-She was a guest researcher at Zayed University (Dubai, United Arab Emirates) (2017-2018), Monash University (Malaysia) (2017), Universiti Kebangsaan Malaysia (UKM) (2009) and at the Institute of Southeast Asian Studies (ISEAS) (now ISEAS – Yusof Ishak Institute) (Singapore) (2008).
-Her research interests include cultural practices of mobility (especially those of transnational migration, pilgrimage and tourism); gender relations and intersectionality; kinship and family networks; Islam and its socio-cultural entanglements; consumer culture and consumption.
+She was a guest researcher and visiting professor at various institutions, including Diponegoro University Indonesia (2025), Universiti Malaya (UM) (2023–2024), Zayed University (Dubai, United Arab Emirates) (2017–2018), Monash University Malaysia (2017), Universiti Kebangsaan Malaysia (UKM) (2009), and the Institute of Southeast Asian Studies (ISEAS) (now ISEAS – Yusof Ishak Institute) (Singapore) (2008).

 Contact: